Ava Profile Photo

 Joaquin Palacios

-Columbia MechE Ugrad / Robotics MS, next: MechE PhD at Columbia (this lab!)
+Columbia MechE Ugrad / Robotics MS, next: MechE PhD at Columbia (ROAM Lab!)

 Pedro La Rotta